 First-year students can live in any campus residence hall except for French, Davis and Zimmerman, which are designated for upper-level students only.
 Traditional halls are charged a flat rate, except for single rooms, so every room is the same price.
 The only thing that will differentiate your cost is the meal plan you choose or if you opt to live in the Western Heights complex.

 What are the choices for transfer students?

-The residence halls have two different transfer communities, Fox Transfer Hall and Tenzing House.
+The residence halls have two different transfer communities, Shilling Transfer Hall and Tenzing House.
 Both communities are designed to ease your transition to WMU.
 Transfer communities host activities and social events that focus on connecting residents with other students, the campus and Kalamazoo.